 Welcome to the Florida East Coast Electrical JATC.
-Our 5-year electrical apprenticeship will require you to complete five years of related electrical training with approximately 192 hours of classroom time per year.
+Our 5-year electrical apprenticeship will require you to complete five years of related electrical training with at least 180 hours of classroom time per year.
 You will also work for our contractors to earn 8,000 hours of on-the-job training.
 Once you have completed both requirements, you will join the ranks of the best trained electrical workers in the world, as an IBEW journeyman wireman and work for our partners, NECA contractors.

 What is Apprenticeship?
 Apprenticeship is the process of learning a craft.
 Apprentices learn their craft by working and learning, on the job, with journeyman electricians and attending related classroom training.
 The Florida East Coast Electrical JATC is an electrical apprenticeship provider, registered with the Florida Department of Education, Apprenticeship Office.

 The Apprenticeship Program.
 The apprenticeship program requires a five-year commitment.
-In order to complete the apprenticeship, an apprentice must accumulate 8,000 hours of on the job training and successfully complete five years of related electrical training.
-Apprentices who successfully complete the program become journeymen.
+In order to complete the apprenticeship, an apprentice must accumulate 8,000 hours of on the job training and successfully complete five years (900 hours) of related electrical training.

 The Application Process.
-All persons who desire an application must appear at our office and complete an Application Request Form.
+Applications can be obtained either in person at our office or online at www.fecjatc.com.
 Applicants must be at least 18 years old to receive an application.
-Upon completion of the Application Request Form, staff will provide the applicant with a serially numbered application form which must be completed in the office.
-While in the office, you will have access to copies of the JATC Standards, the Affirmative Action Plan, the Selection Procedures, the JATC Policies and Procedures, and other information pertinent to the apprenticeship.
+At the office, you will have access to copies of the JATC Standards, the Affirmative Action Plan, the Selection Procedures, the JATC Policies and Procedures, and other information pertinent to the apprenticeship.
 You are encouraged to take time to review each document and ask any questions you may have.

 1. Applicants must provide an official transcript for each high school and post high school they attended.
-Official transcripts, in most cases, require the schools seal.
 These transcripts must be sealed in an unopened envelope.

 2. Applicants who receive their high school diploma through GED testing must provide a copy of the diploma and all GED records.
 These records, at a minimum, must show the GED scores and indicate that the diploma has been issued.
 The records provided must be official copies.

 3. All applicants must provide evidence of successful completion (passing the course) of: one full credit of high school algebra course, or one post high school algebra course.
 The JATC Standards also recognize successful completion of the NJATC Math Course.
 This course is available online.
-For more information on the option visit the following URL: http://www.njatc.org/training/online.aspx.
+For more information, visit http://www.njatc.org/training/online.aspx.

 5. Submit a DD-214 to verify military training and/or experience if they are a veteran.